 Sort out a cycling nutrition plan

-Getting the right cycling diet isn’t just about picking the right foods on the day of your ride.
-A balanced diet in place will not just drive fitness and help with weight loss, but also make you perform better on the bike.
+Getting the right cycling diet isn’t just about picking the right foods on the day of your ride – it’s about having a balanced diet in place long-term.
+This won’t just drive fitness and help with weight loss, but also make you perform better on the bike.

 If you’re one of these old-fashioned, pen and paper types, then you can’t go wrong with a diary.
 Jot down the meals you intend to eat, the number of calories they provide and the carbohydrates, proteins, sugars, fats, salts and any vitamins and minerals provided.
-You can then tot this up at the end of the day to see if you’re reaching your recommended daily amounts, then adjust this to match your goals for weight loss, weight gain, or to match your training schedule.
+You can then tot this up at the end of the day to see if you’re reaching your recommended daily amounts, then adjust this to match your goals for weight loss/gain or your training schedule.

 If you have access to a smartphone, then there are loads of choices for food calorie counter apps that will do the hard work of sorting out a cycling nutrition plan for you.

-MyFitnessPal is one of the most popular food trackers out there, and will let you know if the foods you are eating are right for the activity you’re trying to get better at or the amount of weight you’re trying to lose, but there are loads of alternatives like FatSecret, MyNetDiary and LoseIt.
-Some of these are dedicated to managing weight, which is great if that’s one of your objectives, but can also be used to provide a quick overview of your daily calorie requirements, plus any tweaks you’ll need to factor in to make sure you’ve got enough energy for your ride.
+MyFitnessPal is one of the most popular food trackers out there and will let you know if the foods you’re eating are right for the activity you’re trying to get better at or the amount of weight you’re trying to lose.
+FatSecret, MyNetDiary and LoseIt are also good options.
+While some of these apps are dedicated to managing weight loss, they can also be used to provide a quick overview of your daily calorie requirements, plus any tweaks you’ll need to factor in to make sure you’ve got enough energy for your ride.

 If you’re really serious about improving your cycling performance, then using a cycling nutritionist can be an easy way to have the hard work done for you.
 Using a cycling nutritionist to figure out the correct meal plans, calorie intake and cycling supplements is usually reserved for the pros, but you can get top-level cycling nutrition advice if you’re willing to pay a premium.